davidhartsough/writings/src/markdown/diamond-in-the-light.md

 ---
-date: '2015-01-17'
+date: "2015-01-17"
-title: 'The Diamond in the Light'
+title: "The Diamond in the Light"
-keywords: 'perspective, experience, travel, transformation, reflection, worldview'
+keywords: "perspective, experience, travel, transformation, reflection, worldview"
-description: 'An essay that examines the value of travel as a transformative experience of change and growth by exploring the impact of reflection upon perspectives.'
+description: "An essay that examines the value of travel as a transformative experience of change and growth by exploring the impact of reflection upon perspectives."
 ---

 **Prompt**: _Write an informative essay on the value of travel as a transforming experience of change and growth._